 - Knead the dough for around 10 minutes or until a gluten window test can be performed.

 - Form the dough into a large ball and place it into a large bowl lightly oiled.
-Cover with clingfilm and place in the fridge to proof overnight.
+Cover with clingfilm and leave at room temperature to proof overnight.

 - When the oven is ready, take a ball and use a little flour on your workbench and on top if the dough is too sticky.
 Shape into a pizza, either by hand (to get a nice puffy crust) or with a rolling pin.